crb233/checkers/src/README.md

 # Source Directory

-## client/
+## public/

-This directory holds all files and code used only by the client side of the Checkers application.
-This includes HTML, CSS, and JavaScript controllers.
+This directory holds all files which are publicly available to the client side of the Checkers application.
+This includes client-side HTML, CSS, and JavaScript as well as JavaScript modules used by both (such as checkers.js).

-## common/

-This directory holds all files and code used by both client and server sides of the Checkers application.
-This includes JavaScript controllers and object data models.

 ## server/